-3.5.1.2 Aquaculture Broodstock Collection Reporting
+3.5.1.2 Aquaculture Broodstock and Public Aquarium Collection Reporting

-As part of the Exemption conditions, all persons permitted to collect marine aquarium fish species for aquaculture broodstock purposes are required to maintain and submit accurate records of all fishing activity.
+As part of the Exemption conditions, all persons permitted to collect marine aquarium fish species for aquaculture broodstock purposes or for a public aquarium display are required to maintain and submit accurate records of all fishing activity.
 This includes all retained species catches (kilograms, litres or number of individuals), effort (time fished), location (10x10nm blocks) and all ETP species interactions.